Big B's Backyard

 The Great Rib Debate

-In the BBQ world, there is a heated debate about rib texture.
-Competition cooks prefer a rib with “bite-through”—tender, but still attached to the bone until you pull it away with your teeth.
+In the BBQ world, people argue about rib texture all the time.
+Competition cooks prefer a rib with “bite-through.”
+They want it tender, but still attached to the bone until you pull it away with your teeth.
 However, if you are cooking for a backyard crowd, they usually want ribs that literally fall off the bone.

-The easiest way to achieve that ultra-tender result is the 3-2-1 Method.
+The easiest way to get that ultra-tender result is the 3-2-1 Method.

 Glazed Sticky Ribs